Quill Awards presentations in two poetry categories

 1st Category: SHORT POEM--Free Verse

-It's a very special joy to be able to present HuntersMoon (Ken) with this award
+It is with great joy that I present HuntersMoon (Ken) with this award

 Confession by Ghostranch